copsTvFan/cops-episode-guide/guide.md

   it's a high drug area.
 A woman says she saw the victim running and fall right there.
 He was shot on the corner and ran there.
 A drunk man says the victim was making a deal with a fat guy on the bicycle.
 They left and the guy on the bike probably shot him.
-He said, "oh lord, I'm hit, I'm hit” and he dropped.
+He said, "oh lord, I'm hit, I'm hit" and he dropped.
   The ambulance takes the victim to a LZ and a helicopter picks him up to take him to Jackson Memorial.
 It'll take 4 minutes instead of 20 minutes by car.
   He is in critical condition, lost a massive amount a blood and they tried to